Virumaandi: Plot

 According to Kothala, the root cause of the problem is Virumaandi Thevar, a happy-go-lucky rogue.
-Virumaandi has a large part of the land in CK Patti, their village, and has high underground water levels, which is eyed by every other farmer.
-Virumaandi lost his mother when he was 12.
-He was taken to Chennai and later to Singapore by his father Thavasi Thevar.
-Even after Thavasi died, Virumandi still lived there, but at the age of 25, Virumaandi was convicted for a small crime and exiled back to India.
-He comes back to live with his paternal grandmother in CK Patti and practice agriculture.
-His support to his uncle Kothala in his clash against Nallama Nayakkar brings about a bonding between the two, as Nayakkar killed Kothala's father in a melee caused during a peace meeting between Thavasi and Kothala's father.
+Two years ago, Virumaandi had a large part of the land in Chinna Kolarupatti, their village, and high underground water levels, which are eyed by every other farmer.
+Virumaandi lost his mother when he was 10.
+He was taken to Chennai and later to Singapore by his father.
+Even after his father died, Virumandi still lived there, but at the age of 28, he was convicted for a small crime, whipped and sent back to India.
+He comes back to live with his paternal grandmother in Chinna Kolarupatti and practices agriculture.
+His support for his distant relative Kothala in his clash against Nallama Nayakkar brings about a bonding between the two, as Nayakkar killed Kothala's father Thavasi Thevar in a melee caused during a peace meeting between Virumandi and Kothala's father.
 Annalakshmi, Kothala's niece, falls in love with Virumaandi.
-Kothala, with an eye on the fertile land owned by Virumaandi, does not object to the romance.
-Meanwhile, Virumandi's grandmother dies, and at the funeral, Nayakkar offers a huge sum for Virumandi's land.
-Virumandi rejects the bid, insults both Kothala and Nayakkar, and warns everyone from buying his land.
+Kothala, with an eye on the fertile land Virumaandi owns, does not object to the romance.
+Meanwhile, Virumandi's grandmother dies, and at the funeral, then the local Inspector of Police Peykkaman, instead of Nayakkar, offers a huge sum for Virumandi's land.
+Virumandi rejects the bid, insults both Kothala and Nayakkar and warns everyone from buying his land.

 Within a week, an assassination attempt is made on Virumaandi.
-He is injured and brought to the hospital by Annalakshmi.
+He is injured and secretly brought to the police station by Annalakshmi, and eventually, he is saved.
 Virumandi realizes his love for Annalakshmi and rejoins with Kothala.
 Annalakshmi secretly gives Virumandi the evidence that Kothala is the one who tried to kill him.
 Virumandi attacks Kothala and his gang, but Kothala again blames the murder attempt on Nayakkar, and Virumandi goes to file a complaint on Nayakkar.
-A Panchayat is held to solve this issue, and in the ensuing peace meeting of eight villages, Virumaandi's gang is verbally humiliated.
+A Panchayat is called to solve this issue, and in the meeting of eight villages, Virumaandi's gang is verbally humiliated.
 Virumaandi goes to Nayakkar's village to take revenge at night, and Kothala's gang is forced to save him, where 24 lives are taken.
-Virumaandi saves all of them by his false testification so that he can marry Annalakshmi, but Kothala seemingly refused the marriage.
+Virumaandi saves all of them by his false testification so that he can marry Annalakshmi, but Kothala seemingly refuses the marriage.
 According to Kothala, Annalakshmi was abducted by Virumaandi and brutally raped.
-She later escapes from him, comes home, tells what happened, and commits suicide by hanging herself.
+She later escapes from him, comes home, tells him what happened, and commits suicide by hanging herself.
 A clash between Virumaandi and Kothala takes place in which six henchmen are killed.
 Virumaandi then escapes and kills Nayakkar but is later caught by the police.
-In the 26 people murder case, Virumaandi testifies against Kothala's gang, getting them all 15-year sentences, while Virumaandi gets a five-year sentence for raping Annalakshmi and then the death penalty for the six people murder case.
+In the 26-people murder case, Virumaandi testifies against Kothala's gang, getting them all 15-year sentences, while Virumaandi gets a five-year sentence for raping Annalakshmi and then the death penalty for the six-people murder case.
 Here, Kothala stops and says that God has given justice, but Virumaandi is still angry.